 How Does the Sport of Obedience Work?

 Obedience is a sport in which a dog and handler complete certain movements or patterns while being judged.
 The patterns are pre-determined and are always the same for each level of obedience competition.
 The beginner levels of obedience are judged on-leash, but each subsequent level is performed off-leash.
 Each dog and handler team begins with a perfect score of 200; any imperfections in their pattern equals point deductions.

-AKC Obedience is open to any purebred or mixed-breed dog!
-There is some jumping involved in the upper levels of obedience, and the jump height is based on the size of the dog.
+AKC Obedience is open to any purebred or mixed-breed dog.
+There is some jumping involved in the upper levels of obedience (like broad jump), and the jump height is based on the size of the dog.

-The basis for competition obedience is great teamwork!
+The basis for dog obedience competitions is great teamwork.
 Dogs and handlers that enjoy training together will excel in this sport.
-There are many skills that can be taught and learned at home; there are some particulars to competition obedience that lend themselves to learning with a trainer or in group classes.
+There are many skills that can be taught and learned at home, while others lend themselves to learning with a trainer or in group classes.
 For example, in the Novice level, dog and handler teams perform group stay exercises with other dog and handler teams in the same ring.

 Training for Obedience